 Adventurous and local dinghy sailing, weather permitting

-Cody Sailing Club offer the opportunity for members of the Dinghy Cruising Association, GP14 Class Association and Combined Comet Trio Association to join us on our 42nd Poole Camp this year.
-The camp runs at the end of the Hampshire Summer half term, May 31st to June 7th, primarily because that’s the period for the Spring Tides and allows us to launch from the camping field.
+The camp runs at the end of the Hampshire Summer half term, 23rd May to 27th May, primarily because that’s the period for the Spring Tides and allows us to launch from the camping field.

 The campsite is a commercial camp site run only for groups, and has a commercial nightly fee of £5 (to be confirmed for this year) per person.
 There is a flat £4 per person charge (irrespective of the number of nights you choose to stay with us) that Cody charge for using the waste facilities that we hire in.
 Tents only, no caravans or motor homes are allowed.
 Water is available from a tap in the field, and we hire in waste disposal.
 If you want to share a club portaloo in a loo tent you need to let me know.
 Nearest shops are in Corfe Castle and Wareham.
 Detailed directions will be sent to those who have expressed an interest.